mein0819/stock-analysis/README.md

 ![2018original](https://github.com/mein0819/stock-analysis/blob/main/readMe_Images/stock_Analysis_2018_Time.png) &nbsp; &nbsp; &nbsp; &nbsp;![2019refactored](https://github.com/mein0819/stock-analysis/blob/main/readMe_Images/stock_Analysis_Refactored_2018_Time.png)

 The refactored code increased the speed of the program by a little over 8x which is pretty significant when analyzing a data set as large as the stock market.

+## Summary
+### Pros and Cons for Refactoring Code
+Refactoring is beneficial to making code more organized and easier to understand, making it more efficient, locating bugs, and keeping the code adaptive and up to date.
+Problems with refactoring may occur if the designer of the new code isn't familiar with the system and background of the software, which can lead to new bugs, disrupting a stable system.
+Time and money also are a factor in whether refactoring is actually beneficial as the goals of the project always have to be kept in mind.

+### Refactoring Code for this Project
+Refactoring the code to conduct this analysis increased the efficiency and improved the organization of the script.
+The results in the speed test prove this.
+As far as any disadvantages for refactoring, I don't believe this program is too large or too complicated that any future developer would have an issue in any design improvement.